-Online independent and collaborative learning including 2 x 1 hour online classes per week (recordings provided), 1 x 2 hour online workshop per week.
+Online independent and collaborative learning including 1 x 2 hour online seminar per week, weekly meetings.

 Data is everywhere in the world.
 Without knowing how to interpret or use information from the data it would be difficult to understand its meaning.
 Statistics is both a method and a tool for interpreting information, testing hypotheses and analysing the inferences people make about the real-world.
 SIT191 aims to aid students develop knowledge in using statistics to summarise, describe and interpret numerical and graphical data and perform statistical inferences.
 In this unit, students will develop knowledge of the fundamentals of probability for reasoning real-world situations.
 Students will be required to use statistical software and calculators to analyse data and interpret results for tests on population means and proportions, chi-square tests, correlation and linear regression, and one-way ANOVA.